HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md

 ## WCM REST V2 API explorer

-The WCM REST V2 API explorer allows developers using the Digital Experience WCM REST APIs to explore and test all the WCM V2 APIs.
+With WCM REST V2 API explorer, developers using the Digital Experience WCM REST APIs can explore and test all the WCM V2 APIs.

 Access the WCM REST V2 API explorer located at: